LasseRosenow/riot-runtime-config/README.md

 So there are no `commands` like `set`, `get`, `commit` or `export`.
 Values will be set, by sending a `publish` event containing the new value and subscribing to the same event notifies the subscriber whenever a new value is available.
 This way `set` and `get` can be realized.\
 The `export` command is not necessary because the MQTT broker gets a initial publish for each parameter when the device boots.
 So it knows about all existing topics and can expose them.\
 Less trivial is how `commit` can be exposed to MQTT.\
-One way to implement commit events would be to extend the topic of the path that needs to be commited with a `commit` prefix.
+One way to implement commit events would be to extend the topic of the path that needs to be committed with a `commit` prefix.
 For example: `commit/root_group_id/schema_id/...`

 ### 4.1.3.
 MCUMgr (mgmt)